Openness & Transparency

 Understanding and examining the significance of the laboratory space physically, practically, emotionally and metaphorically, is opening up new lines of social scientific enquiry regarding the relations between health, science and welfare

 The concept of openness is increasingly being used to drive change and shape debates around animal research.
 However, it is a complicated and nuanced concept, which can be both uniting and dividing in practice.

 The issues of openness, transparency and public engagement about animal research have taken focus in several different countries in recent years.
 This open access paper gives an account of a two-day-long, international expert forum on this topic.

 This report discusses the different expectations people have of Patient and Public involvement and Engagement with animal research.
 We review the opportunities and challenges across perspectives.
 We also identify preliminary recommendations for enabling more meaningful involvement.

 “Hi.
 How are you?”
 This is a common greeting used to ask about health, but has anyone ever asked you; “did you come alone?”
 We’ll be exploring these questions in a short, interactive, one-on-one scenario.
-This is no ordinary theatre experience, as you’ll play the protagonist, answering questions and attempting tasks that will challenge assumptions of who is involved in human health.

 The Lab Collective create interactive, visceral live experiences; treading the line between theatre, game and installation, The Lab Collective empower the audience to collaborate in our performances.